nBoeninger/Neos/docs/glossary.md

 # Comments
 Comments are written to describe the why, not the how, since the code explains that.
 Classes, Functions, Structs are commented in Doxygen Style.

+# Namespaces
+The cpp files will be wrapped around in namespaces.
+The c files will be have the Module Name as an indication.
+Example: StateMachine_Initialize etc.